-- --recompress allows to change the compression of existing data in archives.
+--recompress allows to change the compression of existing data in archives.
 Due to how Borg stores compressed size information this might display incorrect information for archives that were not recreated at the same time.
-There is no risk of data loss by this. - --chunker-params will re-chunk all files in the archive, this can be used to have upgraded Borg 0.xx or Attic archives deduplicate with Borg 1.x archives.
+There is no risk of data loss by this.